TelegramBotsCpp/.github/profile/README.md

 There are several projects that was created in common;
-We used https://github.com/reo7sp/tgbot-cpp based on Telegram Api for main functionality.
+We used https://github.com/reo7sp/tgbot-cpp based on Telegram API for main functionality.

 You can simply clone any of project and start them from your computer;